tzucker02/Course_content_by_week/README.md

 # <img src="https://cdn-icons-png.freepik.com/256/12332/12332794.png?semt=ais_hybrid" width = "40" height = "40">Course  resources for Online Masters in Data Science degree at BU.  </a>
 Here, I have tried to list all the content from each course by each week.
 If I have left anything out, please let me know.

 <B>NOTE/UPDATE: I have given up doing this alone and it does not seem like there is a lot of interest in it anyway.
-I found that it takes too much of my time, which I should be spending studying.</b>
+I found that it takes too much of my time, which I should be spending studying.
+If you are still interested in comtinuing this, create a fork of the repo.</b>

 ## [I'm here by mistake!
 Take me to the profile page.](https://github.com/tzucker02)